JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

 Users can perform multiple training jobs at the same time, depending on the available resources/license(s).
 Users can opt to create new training jobs independently from already running training/pre-annotation/OCR jobs.
 If resources/licenses are available when pressing the `Train Model` button a new training server is launched.

 ## Named Entity Recognition Projects
-Named Entity Recognition (NER) projects usually include several labels.
-When the annotation team has generated a relevant sample of training data/examples for each one of the labels the Project Owner/Manager can use this data to train an DL model which can then be used to predict the labels on new tasks.
+Named Entity Recognition (NER) projects usually include multiple labels.
+When the annotation team has generated a relevant sample of training data/examples for each one of the labels the Project Owner/Manager can use this data to train a new DL model which can then be used to predict the labels on new tasks.

-The NER models can be easily trained as illustrated below.
+The NER models can be easily trained without writing a line of code, by following the as illustrated below.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/train_setup_label.png" style="width:80%;"/>